 Federal transportation funding levels within the A/GFTC area have shown considerable variability over the period that includes the last 6 Transportation Improvement Programs.
 NYSDOT Region 1 historically provides guidance regarding the suballocation targets based upon formulas that are used for distribution within New York State, localized needs and regional and statewide balances.
 A greater degree of fund source over-programming had been permitted in the past, which accounts for the peak programming that occurred in 2005.
-Recent programming instructions from New York State have had a considerable impact upon transportation funds available to A/GFTC.
-Beginning with the 2014 TIP cycle, federal funding suballocation formulas issued to the MPOs by the State of New York have withheld 30% of certain federal funding programs for statewide competitive solicitations and Commissioner's reserve.
-That correlates with the drop in overall program was the smallest A/GFTC capital program in terms of overall dollars since 1991.
-Initial programming levels in the 2016 TIP were considerably higher than in 2014.
+A heightened emphasis on statewide competitive solicitations correlates with the 2014-2018 Transportation Improvement Program being the smallest A/GFTC capital program in terms of initial overall dollars since 1991.
+Programming levels appear to be on the rise, as the 2016 TIP total was considerably higher than the 2014 amount.